bradfordcondon/website-deprecated/_drafts/localBLAST.md

 Using this simple program, we have a list of candidate ABC transporters in this strain's genome.
 There are many ways we could improve this analysis.
 For example, we can set an e-value cutoff to exclude results greater than a certain evalue.
 Remember that "big" evalues are worse (meaning more likely to be due to random chance), and that 5e-78 is really really small.

 >Use the -evalue flag to exclude hits above a certain value (the cutoff you noticed in the previous question).

+`blastp -db /Users/chet/databases/protein/Moryzae_Y34.faa -query /Users/chet/working/query_ABC.fasta -evalue [YOUR_CUTOFF] > ABC_output_2.blast`

 Sometimes, you want don't want this complicated BLAST report, and want to simplify the BLAST output.
 This is done with the -outfmt flag.
 You can read more about this flag here.
 > * Run your BLAST with the simplified outfmt tag set to 6.

+`$ blastp -db /Users/chet/databases/protein/Moryzae_Y34.faa -query /Users/chet/working/query_ABC.fasta -outfmt 6 > out3.txt`

- * Look at the resulting output file.
+> * Look at the resulting output file.
 Frustratingly there are no column headers.
 What do you think each column stands for?

-A cheat-sheet for these columns is [available here](http://www.drive5.com/usearch/manual/blast6out.html).
+>A cheat-sheet for these columns is [available here](http://www.drive5.com/usearch/manual/blast6out.html).

 >Try running your blast with other values for -outfmt [1-12].
 Make a note of which outputs look useful.